 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.

-Baked Ranch Chicken with Carrots and Potatoes
+Baked Ranch Chicken

 - 8 chicken thighs with bone and skin